MichaelKuecken/angiogenesis-cpm/Schemas/model-specification.md

       - `com_1` : x coordinate of the cell's center of mass
       - `com_2` : y coordinate of the cell's center of mass
       - `area` : the current cell area in number of pixels
+      - `surface` : the current perimeter of the middle cell, computed as in doi: 10.1186/s13628-015-0022-x Figure 4 with neighborhood order 4 (same as for adhesion energy)

 **Comparative analysis**